-In a quiet moment, into my mind wandered the thought of a bear hug – how nice it feels when arms enfold you with strength, determination, and love.
-Quietly the image of Bear slipped in.
-It was a warm and comforting thought, and I thought of Jesus – somehow – as a Bear.
+In a quiet moment, into my mind wandered the thought of a bear hug – how nice it would feel for arms enfold you with strength, determination, and love.
+Like a bear hug.
+As quietly, the image of the Bear slipped in.
+It was a warm and comforting thought, and in that moment, I thought of Jesus – somehow – as a Bear.
+The one who might give such a bear hug.
 Immediately thoughts of Lewis’s admonitions in Letters to Malcolm came to mind – The moment you create an image of God, you must destroy it, for not being complete, it will be wrong.
-Realizing the danger, I said to myself, If it is alright for me to imagine Jesus as a Bear, then I’m going to need some signs. – The picture had seemed so beautiful!
+Realizing the danger, I said to myself, If it is alright for me to imagine Jesus as a Bear, then I’m going to need some signs. – But the picture had seemed so beautiful!!!
 Still.
 Thoughts that are untested, even though beautiful, must not be trusted.
-Softly, I pushed the thought away, and set it back adrift on that sea that washes thoughts upon our shores.
+Softly, I pushed the thought away, and set it back adrift on that sea that washes the vessels of thoughts upon our shores.
 That is what I try to do with the thoughts I don’t know what to do with, or don’t know if they are right, or good.
 If you love something, set it free.

 The next day – bears in mind – I began to do some research.
 I was curious to know if there had been any significant bears in mythologies or fairy tales, and my research brought me to a lovely little string of articles on Bears, Myth and Moor, by Terri Windling.
 It was just what I was looking for, and it had a beautiful collection of information on tales and myth on bears, and art, depicting bears, and a girl. – Thank you, Terri, for the lovely thread.
 (I have shared the images I loved most here.)

 My heart warmed as I read through instances of Bears in mythology from around the world, in her article called Following the Bear.
 Quoting from Women Who Run With the Wolves, she said,